lorenzo-rovigatti/comp_bio_notes/folding.md

 6.  *Scan the database sequences for exact matches with the remaining high-scoring words.* The BLAST program scans the database sequences for the remaining high-scoring words, such as PEG.
 If an exact match is found, this match is used to seed a possible ungapped alignment between the query and database sequences.
 7.  *Extend the exact matches to high-scoring segment pair (HSP).* The original version of BLAST stretches a longer alignment between the query and the database sequence in the left and right directions, from the position where the exact match occurred.
 The extension does not stop until the accumulated total score of the HSP begins to decrease.
 To save more time, a newer version of BLAST, called BLAST2 or gapped BLAST, has been developed.
 BLAST2 adopts a lower neighborhood word score threshold to maintain the same level of sensitivity for detecting sequence similarity.
 Therefore, the list of possible matching words list in step 3 becomes longer.
 Next, exact matched regions that are within distance $A$ from each other on the same diagonal are joined as a longer new region.
 Finally, the new regions are then extended by the same method as in the original version of BLAST, and the scores for each HSP of the extended regions are created by using a substitution matrix as before.
 8.  *List all of the HSPs in the database whose score is high enough to be considered.* All the HSPs whose scores are greater than the empirically determined cutoff score $S$ are listed.
 By examining the distribution of the alignment scores modeled by comparing random sequences, a cutoff score $S$ can be determined such that its value is large enough to guarantee the significance of the remaining HSPs.
-9.  *Evaluate the significance of the HSP score.* [It has been shown](doi:10.1073/pnas.87.6.2264) that the distribution of Smith-Waterman local alignment scores between two random sequences is
+9.  *Evaluate the significance of the HSP score.* [](doi:10.1073/pnas.87.6.2264) showed that the distribution of Smith-Waterman local alignment scores between two random sequences is
 $$p\left( S\ge x \right) =1-\exp \left( -KMN e^{-\lambda x } \right),$$
-where $M$ and $N$ are the length of the query and database sequences[^BLAST_MN], and the statistical parameters $\lambda$ and $K$ depend upon the substitution matrix, gap penalties, and sequence composition (the letter frequencies) and are estimated by fitting the distribution of the ungapped local alignment scores of the query sequence and of a lot (globally or locally) shuffled versions of a database sequence.
+where $M$ and $N$ are the length of the query and database sequences[^BLAST_MN], and the statistical parameters $\lambda$ and $K$ depend upon the substitution matrix, gap penalties, and sequence composition (the letter frequencies) and are estimated by fitting the distribution of the ungapped local alignment scores of the query sequence and of a lot of (globally or locally) shuffled versions of a database sequence.
 Note that the validity of this distribution, known as the Gumbel extreme value distribution (EVD), has not been proven for local alignments containing gaps yet, but there is strong evidence that it works also for those cases.
 The expect score $E$ of a database match is the number of times that an unrelated database sequence would obtain a score $S$ higher than $x$ by chance.
 The expectation $E$ obtained in a search for a database of total length $N$
 $$E = K M N e^{-\lambda S}$$
 This expectation or expect value $E$ (often called $E$-score, $E$-value or $e$-value) assessing the significance of the HSP score for ungapped local alignment is reported in the BLAST results.
 The relation above is different if individual HSPs are combined, such as when producing gapped alignments (described below), due to the variation of the statistical parameters.
 10. *Make two or more HSP regions into a longer alignment.* Sometimes, two or more HSP regions in one database sequence can be made into a longer alignment.
 This provides additional evidence of the relation between the query and database sequence.
 There are two methods, the Poisson method and the sum-of-scores method, to compare the significance of the newly combined HSP regions.
 Suppose that there are two combined HSP regions with the pairs of scores $(65, 40)$ and $(52, 45)$, respectively.
 The Poisson method gives more significance to the set with the maximal lower score $(45 > 40)$.
 However, the sum-of-scores method prefers the first set, because $65+40=105$ is greater than $52+45 = 97$.
 The original BLAST uses the Poisson method; BLAST2 uses the sum-of scores method.